simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 The type labels for int and long are ambiguous.
 So are double and float; some environments implement a 64-bit double, while others use 32-bits for both.
 In some situations, the interface guesses at the size.
 In the case where the interface and device have mismatched data type sizes, the write will always fail and halt an update.
 (A prototyper will run into this during testing.)

-An experimental (and currently incomplete) feature supports ambiguously sized types, for `ints`, `doubles`, etc: during read, the field size is sent by the embedded device, which has a static look-up table of all types in the config.
+An experimental (and currently incomplete) feature supports ambiguously sized types, for ints, doubles, etc: during read, the field size is sent by the embedded device, which has a static look-up table of all types in the config.
 The interface stores this byte size in the schema instance, where it supersedes the default size.
+(This is currently incomplete, because of some complexity in updating list types.
+New list elements are created by duplicating the list element's schema type; this is never read, so any byte length discovered needs to be updated in all list nodes above it.
+Finally, an empty list that is given an initial element in the interface is never read from the device; the interface needs to read an element that isn't in the config instance to find this size.)

 One future route to resolving this is to write a configuration schema whose only purpose is to gather useful architectural information, in byte sizes of various types and endian order.
 The results of reading this configuration schema form an architecture-specific size table, which can be stored alongside a schema.